First Nations University of Canada: Student life

 FNUniv students at the Regina campus pay regular U. of R. related and University of Regina Student Union fees.
 Like the other federated colleges of Luther and Campion, FNUniv students may utilize all of the U. of R. facilities (libraries, book stores, clubs, parking, labs, etc.) and services (meal plans, residences, online services, career counselling, etc.).
 The FNUniv degree programs are correlated with the rest of the U. of R. curriculum.

 Financial support

-The Government of Canada sponsors an Aboriginal Bursaries Search Tool that lists over 680 scholarships, bursaries, and other incentives offered by governments, universities, and industry to support Aboriginal post-secondary participation.
-FNUniv scholarships for Aboriginal, First Nations and Métis students include:
+The Government of Canada sponsors an Indigenous Bursaries Search Tool that lists over 680 scholarships, bursaries, and other incentives offered by governments, universities, and industry to support Indigenous post-secondary participation.